bagisto/bagisto-docs/docs/1.x/api/reviews.md

 ## Get all reviews

 You can get all the reviews of the Bagisto store.
 You can achieve this job by using `reviews` API call resource.
-This `reviews` resource is helpful for both admin user and customer too.
 There is no need of customer authentication.

 - Request